Exercises – Long Day#

 Exercise 6: Factorizing in order to Reduce#

-We are informed that \(i\) and \(1+i\) are roots in the polynomial
+We are informed that \(i\) and \(1+i\) are roots of the polynomial

 Use this info to reduce the following fraction: